MIDAS-RnD/midasapi-python/docs/Tendon/001Property.md

 ## Relaxation
 ---
-The Relaxation class contains several code-specific inner classes to define tendon relaxation properties for different standards.
+The Relaxation class contains several code-specific inner classes to define tendon relaxation properties.
 Each standard/code has its own constructor parameters and object attributes.

-If no relaxation if required, Tendon.Relaxation.Null() can be used.
+If no relaxation is required, Tendon.Relaxation.Null( ) should be used.

 ??? sumit_block "Null - No Relaxation"